RationalityEnhancement/ReflectiveLearningChatbots/README.md

   * Navigate to your organization, where you will find an overview of all your projects.
 Click on "New Project" in the top right.
 * Follow instructions to create a database cluster within this project.
 The free (shared) version with default settings will work.
 * You will be asked to create a user+password to ensure restricted access to the database.
 Once this is done, creating the cluster may take a few minutes.
 * Navigate to the 'Database' tab under 'Deployment' and click on 'Connect' next to your new cluster.
-Choose the third option (MongoDB Compass), and copy the connection string starting with _mongodb+srv://_ under step (2).
+Choose the option Compass (or MongoDB Compass), and copy the connection string starting with _mongodb+srv://_ under step (2).
 Downloading MongoDB Compass (step 1) is not necessary.
 * The connection string will have a part _\<password\>_ which should be replaced with the password of the user created above.
 If the database has multiple users, then the _\<user\>_ part will also have to be replaced with the corresponding username created when the cluster is created.
-Save this connection string for later.
+Replace these fields in your local copy of the connection string and save this for later.
 * On the left, choose 'Network Access', click 'ADD IP ADDRESS', and add the address "0.0.0.0" without quotes or click 'Allow Access from Anywhere' to automatically do this.
 This will ensure that the database is accessible by anyone that has the database connection string.

 ### Creating a Bot

 * Download and install Telegram.
 Using the Desktop client or Website app will make copying information easier.
 * Start a chat with the bot [@BotFather](https://t.me/botfather)
 * Follow the instructions to name your bot, etc., and obtain the 'bot token' (HTTP API Token).
-Save this bot token for later.
+Save this bot token and the bot information (username, etc.) for later.
+* If you need to edit your bot later, you can always come back to chat with [@BotFather](https://t.me/botfather) and follow instructions to do so.

 ### Software Setup
 * Download and install [Node.js](https://nodejs.org/en/download/releases/).
-If possible, download version 17.9.0.
+If possible, download version 17.9.0, or the closest available version.
 This would minimize compatibility issues, as the chatbot software in this repository is built on that version.
   *   Windows: download file "node-v17.9.0-x86.msi"
   *   macOS: download file "node-v17.9.0.pkg"
 * Use git to fork this repository into your own account, then clone that forked repository into a local directory of your choice.
 Navigate to the directory in which you have cloned this repository.
 * Open a [terminal](https://geekiam.io/what-is-a-terminal-window/) of your choice.
-* Run the command `npm install`
+* Run the command `npm install` in the directory where the repository is cloned.
+If there are any warnings about vulnerabilities, you may ignore them.
 * Copy the file [.env_template](./.env_template) to another file in the same directory with the name "_.env_" (without quotes).
   * macOS Terminal - `cp .env_template .env`
   * Windows Command Prompt - `copy .env_template .env`